akanshagupta211/SuperStore-Sales-Dashboard/README.md

-# 🛒 SuperStore Sales Dashboard with Forecasting 📈
+# 🛒 SuperStore Sales Dashboard with Forecasting - Power BI
 ## 📌 Objective
+This repository showcases an interactive SuperStore Sales Dashboard developed using Power BI.
+The primary goal is to deliver insightful visualizations and a 15-day sales forecast using time series analysis.
+This dashboard empowers retail decision-makers to monitor sales trends, identify profitable areas, and optimize strategies for business growth.

-The objective of this project is to contribute to the success of a business by utilizing data analysis techniques—especially focusing on time series analysis—to provide valuable insights and accurate sales forecasting.
-The ultimate goal is to support business decision-making and growth through data-driven insights.
+To contribute to the success of a business by utilizing data analysis techniques, specifically focusing on time series analysis, to provide valuable insights and accurate sales forecasting.

----
+The project dives deep into sales data across various dimensions such as region, category, shipping mode, and customer segment—ultimately helping stakeholders make data-driven decisions.

-## 📄 Description
+## 📁 Dataset

-The objective can be broken down into the following detailed components:

-1. **Dashboard Creation**: Identify the KPIs, design an intuitive and visually appealing dashboard, and add interactive visualizations and filters to allow users to explore the data at various levels of granularity.

-2. **Data Analysis**: Provide valuable insights to business entities regarding the effectiveness of their sales strategies through visualizations and charts.

-3. **Sales Forecasting**: Leverage historical data and apply time series models to generate sales forecasts for the next 15 days.

-4. **Actionable Insights and Recommendations**: The end goal is to deliver insights that can drive strategic decisions, supporting the supermarket's goals for growth, efficiency, and customer satisfaction.

----

-## 🧠 Steps Followed

-1. 📍 **Defined Project Objective**
-2. 🧹 **Data Cleaning** – Handled missing values, removed irrelevant columns, and corrected data types.
-3. 🧮 **DAX Queries** – Used DAX functions to derive KPIs.
-4. 📊 **Dashboard Creation** – Designed an interactive Power BI dashboard with slicers, filters, and visual summaries.
-5. ⏳ **Sales Forecasting** – Performed 15-day sales forecasting using Power BI’s time series modeling features.

----
+The dataset used includes information on:

+- **Order Details**: Order ID, Order Date, Ship Date, Ship Mode
+- **Customer Information**: Customer Name, Segment, Region
+- **Product Details**: Category, Sub-Category, Product Name
+- **Sales Metrics**: Sales, Quantity, Discount, Profit

+These fields are used to generate key metrics, forecast future sales, and uncover actionable business insights.
+## 🛠️ Tools Used
+- **Power BI** – for data visualization and dashboard development.
+- **Power Query** – for data cleaning and transformation.
+- **DAX** – for creating calculated columns, KPIs, and time-based measures.
+## 🧹 Data Cleaning & Transformation (Power Query)
+The raw dataset underwent the following cleaning and transformation steps using Power Query:

+- Removed duplicates and corrected inconsistent date formats
+- Filled missing values in critical columns
+- Converted data types to appropriate formats (e.g., dates, numbers)
+- Created new columns for time-based analysis (Year, Month, Week)
+- Filtered irrelevant or erroneous entries
+- Merged & structured tables for efficient data modeling

+These steps ensured that the data was ready for accurate visualization and forecasting.

 ## 📊 Key Metrics & Insights